Making AI Less "Thirsty": Uncovering and Addressing the Secret Water Footprint of AI Models: Conclusion

 \section{Conclusion}

-In this paper, we recognize the enormous water footprint as a critical concern for socially responsible and environmentally sustainable AI, and make the first-of-its-kind efforts to uncover the secret water footprint of AI models.
-Specifically, we present a principled methodology to estimate the fine-grained water footprint, and show that AI models such as GPT-3 and Google's \model can consume a stunning amount of water in the order of millions of liters.
-We also show that WUE is varying both spatially and temporally --- judiciously deciding ``when'' and ``where'' to train a large AI model can significantly cut the water footprint.
-In addition, we point out the need of increasing transparency of AI models' water footprint, and highlight the necessity of holistically addressing water footprint along with carbon footprint to enable truly sustainable AI.
+In this paper, we uncover AI's water usage as a critical concern for socially responsible and environmentally sustainable AI.
+We present a principled methodology to estimate AI's water footprint.
+Then, using GPT-3 as an example, we show that a large AI model can consume millions of liters of water for training.
+We also discuss that the scope-1 and scope-2 water efficiencies vary spatially and temporally --- judiciously deciding ``when'' and ``where'' to run a large AI model can significantly cut the water footprint.
+In addition, we recommend increased transparency and comprehensive reporting of AI's water footprint, and highlight the necessity of holistically addressing the water footprint along with the carbon footprint to build truly sustainable AI.

-\emph{AI models' water footprint can no longer stay under the radar --- water footprint must be addressed as a priority as part of the collective efforts to combat global water challenges.}
+\emph{AI's water footprint can no longer stay under the radar and must be addressed as a priority as part of the collective efforts to combat global water challenges.}

 { }